console0/pi-weather-station/README.md

 I'll need to re-do the board to get all of the new sensors added.

 I might go arduino as a usb or serial device for the solar/rain/anemometer.

+Use XS to create a perl module to do the sensor access to remove the command line dependencies.

+Make the reporting cam and rapid-fire code configurable

+Chameleon5 builtin site for xml->xsl serving of data via http on-demand